 Personally, I don’t think you can go wrong with either because while the cake is delicious, I think the bigger focus is that it’s a really fun showstopper of a cake!

 Plus, let’s face it, box cake mixes are actually pretty decent, especially funfetti!

-There’s a lot going on with this cake and it will take several hours to make and assemble regardless of what avenue you decided to take.
+There’s a lot going on with this cake, and it will take several hours to make and assemble, regardless of what avenue you decide to take.
 So plan ahead!

 What Is Sugar Cookie Dough Cake?

 - 2 layers of Funfetti Birthday Cake